Q&A: The end of the Islamic State group’s “caliphate”

 WHAT HAS ENDED EXACTLY?

-What is over is the Islamic State group’s physical “caliphate,” after the Syrian Democratic forces, a Kurdish-led group supported by the United States, declared on Saturday the capture of the last tiny patch of territory controlled by the militants at the village of Baghouz, in eastern Syria.
+What is over is the Islamic State group’s physical “caliphate,” after the Syrian Democratic Forces, a Kurdish-led group supported by the United States, declared on Saturday the capture of the last tiny patch of territory controlled by the militants, in the eastern Syrian village of Baghouz.

 That domain once stretched over large parts of Syria and Iraq, which the group conquered in a blitz in the summer of 2014, capturing towns and cities, including Mosul, Iraq’s second-largest.

 The fighters bulldozed berms along the border and proclaimed a contiguous caliphate stretching across a third of both countries.
-At its height, the territory was the size of Britain, stretching nearly to the northern Syrian town of Aleppo to the outskirts of the Iraqi capital Baghdad, and home to 8 million people.
+At its height, the territory was the size of Britain, stretching from near the northern Syrian town of Aleppo to the outskirts of the Iraqi capital, Baghdad, and home to 8 million people.

 The extremists governed under a harsh and violent interpretation of Islam.
-They massacred those who resisted their rule and beheaded hostages including western journalists and foreign aid workers in gruesome videos circulated online.
+They massacred those who resisted their rule and beheaded hostages, including Western journalists and foreign aid workers, in gruesome videos circulated online.
 Alleged adulterers were stoned to death, those believed to be gay were thrown from the tops of buildings, and children were made to watch the atrocities as part of their brainwashing.
 The group captured thousands of women from Iraq’s Yazidi minority, forcing them into sexual slavery.

 IS also carried out the more mundane actions of a state — collecting taxes, printing school textbooks, minting its own currency and restoring public infrastructure.
 It was an experiment in statehood that not even al-Qaida ever tried on a significant scale.